Friday August 15th Shirley is appearing at The Green Man Festival in conversation with Peter Paphides

 Cafe OTO, 18-22 Ashwin St, Dalston, E8 3DL

-Tickets: £20.00.
-All funds will go towards the realisation of a series of projects which aim to promote, celebrate and continue to vitalise Shirley’s life and work.
+All funds to go towards the realisation of a series of projects which aim to promote, celebrate and continue to vitalise Shirley’s life and work.

-On Sunday 22 June Shirley Collins and comedian Stewart Lee, a long-time admirer of Shirley’s, will be co-hosting an evening of talks, screenings, performance and music to launch a major crowd fund campaign which is to be managed by the newly inaugurated Shirley Collins Foundation.
+On Sunday 22 June Shirley Collins and comedian Stewart Lee, a long-time admirer of Shirley’s, co-hosted an evening of talks, screenings, performance and music to launch a major crowd fund campaign which is to be managed by the newly inaugurated Shirley Collins Foundation.

-Shirley & Pip Barnes will be performing extracts from America Over The Water, and will be introducing a number of special guests including Alasdair Roberts, Lisa Knapp and female Morris dancing troupe The Belles of London City.
+Shirley & Pip Barnes performed extracts from America Over The Water, and introduced a number of special guests including Alasdair Roberts, Lisa Knapp and female Morris dancing troupe The Belles of London City.

 The Shirley Collins Foundation has been established to manage all of the activities under one organisation so that it can grow and develop over time.
 It aims to ensure Shirley’s work, ideas and legacy will continue long into the future.
 Most importantly, this organisation will exist to help Shirley and to further Shirley’s current and forthcoming work and ideas which will include collaborations with other artists across all branches of the arts.